Keyzcharly/Scraper1/README.md

-This is a simple javascript website screper built with node js, cheerio and request promise libraries. its an IIFE so just run it in terminal
+This is a simple javascript website scraper built with node js, cheerio and request promise libraries. its an IIFE so just run it in terminal